wswu/yawipa/readme.md

 ## Usage

 ```
-julia yawipa.jl --dump DUMP --out OUT --log LOG --parsers all
+julia yawipa.jl --edition en --dump DUMP --out OUT --log LOG
 ```

 where DUMP is the Wiktionary XML dump (e.g. [this one](https://dumps.wikimedia.org/enwiktionary/latest/enwiktionary-latest-pages-articles.xml.bz2) for the English Wiktionary).

-The argument to `--parsers` is a comma-separated list of edition-specific parsing functions defined in the respective `parsers/{lang}.jl`, or "all" to use all available parsing functions.
+The argument to `--parsers` is a comma-separated list of edition-specific parsing functions defined in the respective `parsers/{lang}.jl`.
+If not specified, it will run all available parsing functions.

 For advanced filtering, you can specify `--skip SKIP` to skip page titles matching the specified regex.

 ## Data

 If you don't want to run the parser and just want the data, look [here](https://cs.jhu.edu/~winston/yawipa-data.html)!
 These are TSV files that are easy to use in your own applications.
-They will be updated monthly with the latest Wiktionary dumps.

 ## Writing your own parser